-3.6.
-Agreeing on the adjournment of salary adjustments
+3.5.1.
+Agreeing on the time of salary adjustments

-If the date of increase has not been agreed on in the local salary settlement but it is wished to be adjourned, an agreement concerning the matter must be made in writing by 17 March 2022.
+If the date of increase has not been agreed on in the local salary settlement, but it is wished to be adjourned, an agreement concerning the 2023 increases must be made in writing by 15 August 2023 and concerning the 2024 increases by 15 March 2024.
 If the adjournment of salary adjustments is agreed on, an agreement must be made in the same context concerning compensation of any loss of earnings caused by the change with a corresponding non-recurring payment.
-The difference will be paid at the latest as of the date of implementing the pay increase.
+The compensation will be paid at the latest as of the date of implementing the pay increase.

-3.7.
+3.5.2.
 Consideration of pay increases when implementing pay increases pursuant to the collective agreement